 Advantages of Right Issue of Shares

 The right issue of Shares provides various advantages for both corporations and current shareholders.
-Here’s a full explanation of the some advantages:
+Here’s a full explanation of some advantages:

 - Access to Capital: A rights issue offers a corporation the flexibility to promptly obtain capital from its current shareholders, therefore limiting its dependence on outside financing sources like banks or investors.

-The Disadvantages of Right Issue of Shares
+The Disadvantages of Rights Issue of Shares

 The right issue has drawbacks, even though it’s a reasonably priced way for a business to get the money it needs.
 The following are some typical drawbacks of the right issue of shares for a company:

-- Negative Effect on Public Perception: The choice to issue the right shares may sometimes be seen as an indication of a company’s financial difficulties or liquidity issues.
+- Adverse Effect on Public Perception: The choice to issue the right shares may sometimes be seen as an indication of a company’s financial difficulties or liquidity issues.
 When a respectable company uses the right issue, it may cause the market to become unfavourable.
 Investors and shareholders may believe that the firm is having difficulty running its business smoothly, which might be detrimental to the company’s reputation and stock performance.

 In summary